456th Bombardment Wing: 456th Troop Carrier Wing

 The 456th Troop Carrier Wing, Medium was activated in October 1952 and assigned to Tactical Air Command.
 It was stationed at Miami International Airport, Florida, where it replaced the 435th Troop Carrier Wing, which was an Air Force Reserve unit called to active duty for the Korean War, assuming the 435th's mission, personnel, and equipment.
 The wing flew Fairchild C-119 Flying Boxcar troop carrier transports.
 The wing moved to Charleston Air Force Base, South Carolina on 25 July 1953.
 Until 1955 It participated in numerous tactical exercise in the United States and overseas, mostly in conjunction with Army airborne forces.
 The wing was reorganized on 1 March 1955 when its tactical group and all support components were inactivated.

 When reorganized the wing assumed control over three tactical squadrons plus three squadron-size detachments manned for self-sufficient operations and having eight specially modified C-119s.
 The wing headquarters moved to Shiroi Air Base, Japan while its components were located in other areas of Japan, Okinawa, the Aleutian Islands and mainland Alaska.
 Under the control of the 1st Air Division it participated in Project Drag Net, part of Weapons System WS119L.
 The wing’s task was to perform aerial recovery of high-altitude balloon-borne instrument packages.
 A mobile radio squadron from United States Air Force Security Service was attached to the wing for this mission.
 WS119L payloads consisted of an AN/DMQ-1, which was a gondola containing two cameras.
 Between January and February 1956, 448 balloons were launched under this program from locations in Scotland, Norway, Germany and Turkey.
 Most came down prematurely, but about 80 reached the recovery zones after overflying the Soviet Union.
 44 successful midair recoveries were made of the camera-bearing gondolas.
-The program was terminated because of the low success rate.
-The 456th was awarded an Air Force Outstanding Unit Award for its participation in this program,\.
+While the program was terminated because of the low success rate, the 456th was awarded an Air Force Outstanding Unit Award for its participation in this program.

 The wing returned to the US and Ardmore Air Force Base, Oklahoma on 25 May 1956, where it was attached to the 463d Troop Carrier Wing until it was inactivated on 9 July and its personnel used to form the 419th Troop Carrier Group, which was simultaneously activated.